3 Ways to Save Precious Time

 Time is an abstractive notion.
 There are many theories regarding time, for instance time is a mere illusion like fear, and it’s 100 per cent man-made because we have needs to define everything.
 The past, present and future are equally real.
 I believe this perpetually uplifting theory is called B-Theory.

 Time management as a concept of a field of personal development is only among other self-improving instruments.
 Actually, time cannot be managed nor controlled.
 You can only control not-to-use so much time to finish a given assignment.
-You can try to “manage” your schedule or time usage only a certain amount and if you have plans of being a self-employed entrepreneur, you can save more time on your desired goals.
+You can try to “manage” your schedule or time usage only a certain amount and if you have plans of being a self-employed entrepreneur, you can save more time for your desired goals.

 Now, it is time for you to ask yourself – “What do you truly desire?”

 The power of single-tasking lies on clear thinking.
 Your thoughts should be as clear as the ocean of The Bahamas’.
 Things get done (fast) when you don’t lose your cool.
 I was a proud multitasker back in high school, but the reality hit me hard when I started to work full-time.
-My bosses simply weren’t confident enough to give me more than one assignment at a time because they knew that I would’ve tried to complete them all at once and get buried in half an hour.
+My bosses simply weren’t confident enough to give me more than one assignment at a time because they knew that I would have tried to complete them all at once and get buried in half an hour.

 For all the fellow multitaskers, please at least try for a week to single-task on everything.
 Just a week.
 You will see remarkable changes in speed and precision in your performance and most importantly, people around you would be genuinely grateful for your effort and self-care.